8 Underrated Found Footage Horror Movies

 Incantation

-Incantation is a found footage horror movie that while it may have its flaws, such as being too long and occasionally predictable, the film still manages to draw you in with an engaging plot and constant scares.
+Incantation is a movie that while it may have its flaws, such as being too long and occasionally predictable, the film still manages to draw you in with an engaging plot and constant scares.

 The movie starts off as a seemingly familiar story about a mother reconnecting with her estranged daughter in a new flat, but quickly evolves into something much more gripping.